GeminiLight/virne/docs/source/index.rst

 Citation
 --------

-Please cite our paper if you use Virne in your research.
+Please cite our papers if you use Virne in your research.

 ..
 Project Citation
 .. ~~~~~~~~~~~~~~~~